elastic/eui/wiki/theming.md

 * theme_amsterdam_light (the next iteration of the EUI light theme)
 * theme_amsterdam_dark (the next iteration of the EUI dark theme)

-Each of these themes (outside of the default theme_light one) include variable, mixins, functions and other overwrites that adjust colors and sizing to fit the needs of that theme.
+Each of these themes include variables, mixins, functions and other overwrites that adjust colors and sizing to fit the needs of that theme.